afragen/git-updater/README.md

 You can use the [GitHub Updater Additions](https://github.com/afragen/github-updater-additions) plugin to add plugins or themes that don't contain the proper headers via a JSON file.
 They can then be updated with GitHub Updater.

 ### Translations

+Please submit translation PRs to [GitHub Updater Translations](https://github.com/afragen/github-updater-translations).
+This will allow me to keep language pack updates independent of the main plugin and much more timely.

 * French by
     * [Daniel Ménard](https://github.com/daniel-menard)